gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Class file is removed when source is removed
     - Copied resource is removed when resource is removed
 - Can build native and JVM libraries in the same project
     - `gradle assemble` builds each native library and each jvm library
+- Can combine old and new JVM plugins in the same project
+    - `gradle assemble` builds both jars

 #### Open issues

-- Need to be able to navigate from a `JvmLibrary` to its binaries.
-- Need to be able to navigate from a `JvmLibraryBinary` to its tool chain.
 - Rework the native & JVM component models for consistency and extensibility.
+- Native package structure needs to be more consistent with JVM package structure.
 - When to document and announce the new JVM plugins?
+- Need to merge `SoftwareComponent` into `ProjectComponent`

 ## Feature: Custom plugin defines a custom library type